daxadal/event-manager/README.md

 If the server is executed, this documentation is also served as HTML at `localhost:3000/docs`, and can be used to interact with the running server.

-### Important notices

-#### Dev API
-For some specific tests, Dev API is expected to be mounted.
-If Dev API is not mounted, those specific tests will be marked as pending.

 ## Socket events summary

 ### Client to server